Dead Heat on a Merry-Go-Round

 Camilla Sparv as Inger

 Most of all there’s Camilla Sparv as Inger Knudson, another of Kotch’s conquests.
 She plays the dupe that Kotch, posing as a songwriter called Henry Silverstein, marries as part of his elaborate heist.
-Good though Sparv is, the character of Inger sits awkwardly in a caper, a genre in which no one really gets hurt.
-Inger has no idea what’s really going on and is in love with Henry.
-So when he proposes and she accepts, something in the film breaks.
+Good though Sparv is, the character of Inger sits awkwardly in this film.
+The caper comedy is a genre in which no one really gets hurt.
+But Inger does get hurt.
+She has no idea what’s really going on and is in love with Henry.
+So when he proposes as part of his elaborate plan and she accepts, something in the film breaks.

 Coburn continues to ladle on the charm, but from the moment that Kotch marries the blameless, guileless Inger, Bernard Girard – the writer and director – has effectively kissed goodbye to his audience.
-Though the film is no longer about a loveable rogue but a cruel trickster, Girard continues to insist it’s still all about the heist, presenting Kotch and co as thieves we’re rooting for.
+The film is no longer about a loveable rogue but a cruel trickster, but Girard continues to insist it’s still all about the heist, presenting Kotch and co as thieves we’re rooting for.

 It’s so baffling that I started grasping for alternate readings.
 Maybe an anti-caper movie was Girard’s intention?
-With a twist of the presets on Phillips’s soundtrack to make it dark, brooding and existential, plus an edit here and there, maybe you might have got a more arthouse movie featuring Kotch as a proper anti-hero, a sociopath who’s the antithesis of the usual caper movie conman.
+With a twist of the presets on Phillips’s soundtrack to make it darker, brooding and existential, plus an edit here and there, maybe a more arthouse movie might have emerged, featuring Kotch as a proper anti-hero, a sociopath who’s the antithesis of the usual caper movie conman.
 Maybe?

 A thought experiment you might find time for while also wondering whether this film wouldn’t be better with 15 minutes of material removed.
 There is an awful lot of unfunny comedic business around the premier’s visit, which seems designed solely to give Robert Webber, as the FBI guy in charge of security, something to do.